JiaoLab2021/panCG/README.md

     CLSS         Identification of CNS lineage-specific Synteny networks CnsGeneLink  According to the relative position relationship between CNS and gene and the maximum number of species supported by CNS index and gene index, CNS index and gene index are linked.
     CnsSyntenyNet
-                 Used to construct SyntenyNet for filtered pan-CNS
+                 Used to construct SyntenyNet for filtered panCNS
 ```

 ## 📝 Input file format requirements